Our Favorite Cuban Restaurants In HialeahBecause no one knows Cuban food quite like “La Ciudad Que Progresa.”

 Easy to miss, Palmar Cafeteria is in an industrial area of Hialeah across the street from a popular Spanish news studio.
 The cafe does breakfast and lunch, serving up some of the best Cuban food in the area.
 But let’s talk beans for a moment.
 Beans are a staple in Cuban cuisine and it’s surprisingly hard to find really good beans in Miami.
 However, the beans at Palmar are not just really good, they’re f*cking great.
 The only bad thing about these beans is that from now on you’re gonna have to lie to your abuela about her beans being the best.
 They offer black or red daily and alternate a special “potage,” or bean stew.
 The masas de puerco are exceptional too—cooked with mojo until tender then fried up to order.
 Get these with a side of black beans, rice, and platanos maduros.

 While lechon asado is usually reserved for special occasions, La Esquina Del Lechon serves it up every week, Wednesday through Saturday.
-And even though they aren’t technically in Hialeah, they deserve to be an honorary member because the pork is so damn good and it’s not a far drive at all.
+And even though they aren’t technically in Hialeah, they deserve to be an honorary citizen because the pork is so damn good and it’s not a far drive at all.
 It’s roasted in the traditional caja china, seasoned with homemade mojo, and served in a huge portion that comes fresh off the hog.
 The meat is juicy and tender but still has that layer of crispy skin.
 Pair it with some mojo-slathered yuca and platanos maduros.
 The lechon is what you want here, so if you order the chicken taco salad, don’t get mad when your friend slaps you with a chancleta.

 Baked goods are an essential part of Cuban cuisine and there are bakeries scattered throughout every corner of Hialeah.
-Breadman has only been around since 2014, but it’s already one of the best Cuban bakeries.
+Breadman has only been around since 2014, but it’s already one of the best Cuban bakeries in the entire city.
 Here you’ll find Cuban bread, croquetas, pastelitos, cakes, and their own spin on traditional desserts.
 Pastelitos are almost as essential to Cubans as croquetas, and Breadman makes their versions with guava or coconut, plus a Nutella pastelito that’s flaky and oozing with warm Nutella.
 If you go in the morning, the Cuban bread is still warm from the oven and you might want to get a loaf to-go just so your car will smell like Cuban bread for the next 24 hours.
 They also make very good sandwiches, like the SuperMeng, a shredded steak sandwich with two eggs, cheese, and grilled onions.
 While they leave some of the traditional desserts untouched (like the capuchino cakes or señoritas) they also craft some really creative (and delicious) versions.
 The Alabao, a flan topped with arroz con leche, is a combo so perfect it’ll have you questioning your loyalties to the classic flan de leche.